What are Chatbots, How They Work And Why You Should Be Using One

 - They work round the clock.

-Chatbots don’t take days off and don’t need to rest.
+What is so good about chatbots — they don’t take days off and don’t need to rest.

 - They are quicker than people.